AlexanderAQA/myBard/README.md

 **Why myBard?**<br>
 <br>
 **myBard** combines the convenience of streaming your local music collection with the ability to listen to tracks from YouTube, all while minimizing bandwidth usage. <br>
-Developed with practical features in mind, myBard is perfect for music enthusiasts looking for a comprehensive and uncensored music streaming solution.
+Developed with practical features in mind, myBard is perfect for music enthusiasts looking for a comprehensive and uncensored music streaming solution.<br>
 <br>
 **What to do in next release - 0.9.0:**<br>
 - Add TTD feature (time to die for every song per user)<br>